Transcendence and normality of complex numbers via Hurwitz continued fractions: Introduction

 \section{Introduction}

 A regular continued fraction is a finite or infinite expression of the form

 where all the terms $a_n$ are integers and $a_n\geq 1$ for any $n\geq 1$.
 Regular continued fractions are a powerful tool in number theory.
-They provide a number system where the expansion of a real number is infinite if and only if it is irrational; for example,
+They provide a number system where the expansion of a real number is infinite if and only if it is irrational, and eventually periodic if and only if the number is a quadratic irrational; for example,

-From a Diophantine approximation perspective, regular continued fractions give the best rational approximations to a real number in a systematic way (see, for example, the classic reference \cite{Khi1997}).
-Regular continued fractions can be studied from a dynamical perspective with the aid of the Gauss map $T_{\RE}:[0,1)\to [0,1)$ given by $T_{\RE}(0)=0$ and $T_{\RE}(x)=x^{-1}-\lfloor x^{-1}\rfloor$ for $x\neq 0$ where $\lfloor \cdot \rfloor$ is the floor function.
-This dynamical approach not only provides a natural framework to explore diversity and complexity but also establishes connections with other fields such as harmonic analysis, probability theory, and descriptive set theory \cite{AirJacKwiMan2020, margulis1990dynamical, meyer2000algebraic, OliVia2016}.
+From a Diophantine approximation perspective, regular continued fractions systematically give the best rational approximations to a real number (see, for example, the classic reference \cite{Khi1997}).
+We can study regular continued fractions from a dynamical perspective with the aid of the Gauss map $T_{\RE}:[0,1)\to [0,1)$ given by $T_{\RE}(0)=0$ and $T_{\RE}(x)=x^{-1}-\lfloor x^{-1}\rfloor$ for $x\neq 0$ where $\lfloor \cdot \rfloor$ is the floor function.
+This dynamical approach not only provides a natural framework to study regular continued fractions but also establishes connections with other fields such as harmonic analysis, probability theory, and descriptive set theory \cite{AirJacKwiMan2020, DiamondVaaler1986, Kaufman1980}.

-There have been several attempts to obtain multidimensional continued fraction algorithms (see, for example, \cite{Karpenkov2022, Schweiger2000}) but the higher dimensional theory, in comparison, is hardly as comprehensive as the one-dimensional theory.
-One such example is the continued fraction theory for complex plane that we focus on in this paper.
+There have been several attempts to obtain multidimensional continued fraction algorithms (see, for example, \cite{Karpenkov2022, Schweiger2000}).
+Still, the higher-dimensional theory, in comparison, is hardly as comprehensive as the one-dimensional theory.
+One such example is the continued fraction theory for the complex plane we focus on.
 In his 1887 paper \cite{Hur1887}, Hurwitz introduced a complex continued fraction algorithm where all the partial quotients $\sanu$ are Gaussian integers.
-Despite its age, Hurwitz's algorithm had not received extensive attention until recently, when interesting discoveries were made regarding its Diophantine approximation and dynamical properties \cite{BugGeroHus2023, Dani2015, DanNog2014, EiItoNak2019, HeXio2021-01}.
+Despite its age, the Hurwitz algorithm had not received extensive attention until recently, when interesting discoveries were made regarding its Diophantine approximation and dynamical properties \cite{BugGeroHus2023, Dani2015, DanNog2014, EiItoNak2019, HeXio2021-01}.
 Hurwitz showed that his continued fractions associate to each number $z\in \Cx\setminus \QU(i)$ a unique sequence $(a_n)_{n\geq 0}$ in $\Za[i]$ satisfying

-Hurwitz continued fractions can also be approached from a dynamical perspective.
-In fact, the role of the unit interval is played by the square
+Like regular continued fractions, Hurwitz continued fractions can also be approached dynamically.
+The square